scullyio/scully/docs/scully-provided-plugins.md

 order: 700
 ---

-# This document descrobes the plugins that are build into scully.
+# This document describes the plugins that are built into Scully.

 ## json (router)